Try Praising.ai free

 • Common themes in feedback

-• Operational issues identified
+• Repeat issues found

 Responding to what you find